rrofail/docker-coursework/README.md

 This is a repo for moving various examples into a more cohesive package.

 Initially, this will run koding's course for creating a mysql springboot applicaiton and also runs Phpmyadmin in a separate connected container.
+For more details on that course, you can see his instructions here: https://hellokoding.com/restful-api-example-with-spring-boot-spring-data-rest-and-mysql/ and his repository here: https://github.com/hellokoding/hellokoding-courses

 ### Notes on running examples